 The British Government affirms that it encourages and welcomes safe and legal immigration, and is determined to prevent all illegal entry.

 British authorities discovered the bodies of 39 Vietnamese people in a container truck at the Waterglade Industrial Park in Essex in late 2019.
-Investigations showed that they had been loaded into the truck in northern France after paying traffickers €20,000 (more than $23,000) to cross the border into the UK.
+Investigations showed that they had been loaded into the truck in northern France after paying smugglers 20,000 euros (more than 23,000 USD) to cross the border to the UK.
 The victims died in the container during the journey due to lack of oxygen and overheating.

 In 2021, the UK sentenced a Romanian and a Briton to 27 and 20 years in prison respectively for allegedly leading a human trafficking ring.
-Other suspects, especially the drivers, were sentenced to 12-20 years in prison.
+Other suspects, especially drivers, were sentenced to 12-20 years in prison.
 A Belgian court also sentenced a Vietnamese man to 15 years in prison last year for leading a local human trafficking ring.

 Source